Tutorial: Anomaly Detection Solution

 Create a Template

-The first step involves creating a Template with properties such as datapoints, JSON objects, floats, etc. The template helps organise everything in one place.
+The first step involves creating a Template with properties such as datapoints, JSON objects, floats, etc. The template helps organize everything in one place.

 Since we have two motors to apply the anomaly detection model, the template allows us to use a single pipeline to apply the model to both motors efficiently.
 A template named "my_example_factory_template" could include the following: